Should I transfer car loan to credit card?

-There are two big advantages to transferring your car loan balance to a credit card.
-The first is what probably attracted you to the idea in the first place: a lower interest rate than you're currently getting on your car loan.
-The second is that if you transfer the balance, you are effectively paying off the lender, which means it'll release the lien on the title and you'll own the car outright.
+There are two big advantages to transferring your car loan to a balance transfer credit card.
+The first is what probably attracted you to the idea in the first place: a lower interest rate than you’re currently getting on your car loan.
+The second is that if you transfer the balance, you are effectively paying off the lender, which means it’ll release the lien on the title and you’ll own the car outright.
 It also means it can no longer be repossessed.
-However, keep in mind that if you are concerned about having your car repossessed, you probably don't have good enough credit to qualify for the zero or superlow introductory rate on a new credit card anyway.
+However, keep in mind that if you are concerned about having your car repossessed, you probably don’t have good enough credit to qualify for the zero or superlow introductory rate on a new credit card anyway.

 While a lower interest rate is very appealing, remember that these offers are introductory.
 That means they have a set length of time, typically 18 months or less.
 If the length of time is significantly different from the terms of your loan, it could result in a higher monthly payment, though it would save on interest.
 For example, if you had two years and $10,000 left on your new-car loan at 4.12 percent (the average interest rate on a five-year new auto loan in late June), your payments would be $434.78 monthly for the next 24 months, resulting in $434.80 in interest for that time period.
 If you transferred that balance to a credit card with a zero percent interest introductory rate for the next 18 months, your payments would be $556.
 That’s $121.22 more per month for $434.80 savings, shaving six months off your payments.